The Google Menagerie: Understanding SEO and Google Updates

 Why does Google keep making updates?

 Google is undoubtedly the biggest and best search engine in the world.
-Google stays at the top of the search engine hierarchy by ensuring that the results are presented in order of their relevance and quality.
+Google stays at the top of the search engine hierarchy by presenting results in order of their relevance and quality.

 This means that they try to make sure you have the most efficient experience possible when you use Google to search for something.
-Google does this in part through using crawlers, which, well, crawl through your site to analyse it for relevancy and quality.
+Google does this in part through using crawlers, which crawl through your site to analyse it for relevancy and quality.

 The score your site receives will correspond to its place in the chain of Google results.

 This is where updates like Google Penguin and Google Panda come in – these updates slightly adjusted how Google assesses sites.